-Sewage or wastewater and its component excrements that are transported in the sewer system are finally released in the ocean waters.
+Sewage or wastewater and its component excrements that are transported in the sewer system are finally released into the ocean waters.
 This wastewater consists of human or animal waste and dirty or used water.
-Some of the substances can be very harmful and cause serious health problems to the marine organisms if consumed.
+Some of the substances can be very harmful and cause serious health problems to marine organisms if consumed.
 Sewage water is hardly ever treated before being released into water bodies.
 This results in the pollution of not just oceans or seas but also other water bodies like rivers or lakes.

 5) Noise Pollution

 It may be surprising to know that noise pollution is also one of the biggest threats to marine life.
 Rainy season noise pollution and the sea because of the ocean traffic as well as the sound from sonar devices and ocean mining.
-Also, sound waves travel faster in the deep sea than in air.
+Also, sound waves travel faster in the deep sea than in the air.

 Many sea creatures use sound communication to meet, navigate and find food.
 Hence the increasing human-generated noise pollution in the oceans is are affecting the migration and reproduction patterns of many marine species like whales and dolphins.